 Academic Career and Research Areas

 The research of Prof. Sattler (b.
-1965) focuses on the development and application of biomolecular nuclear magnetic resonance spectroscopy (NMR).
-His aim is to describe the structure, dynamics and molecular interactions of biological macromolecules (proteins, RNAs with each other and with small molecules and drug-like compounds).
-This should lead to a better understanding of the basic molecular principles of fundamental biological processes and disease mechanisms.
+1965) focuses on the development and application of biomolecular nuclear magnetic resonance (NMR) spectroscopy.
+The aim is to describe the structure, dynamics and molecular interactions of biological macromolecules (proteins, RNAs with each other and with small molecules and drug-like compounds).
+This should provide a better understanding of the basic molecular mechanisms of fundamental biological processes and disease pathways.

 Key Publications (all publications)

 Hennig J, Militti C, Popowicz GM, Wang I, Sonntag M, Geerlof A, Gabel F, Gebauer F, Sattler M: "Structural basis for the assembly of the Sxl–UNR translation regulatory complex".
 Nature.
 2014; 515: 287-90.Abstract

 Mackereth CD, Madl T, Bonnal S, Simon B, Zanier K, Gasch A, Rybin V, Valcarcel J, Sattler M: “Multi-domain conformational selection underlies pre-mRNA splicing regulation by U2AF”.
 Nature.
 2011; 475(7356): 408-411.Abstract

 Corsini L, Bonnal S, Basquin J, Hothorn M, Scheffzek K, Valcarcel J, Sattler M: “U2AF Homology Motif interactions are required for alternative splicing regulation by SPF45”.
 Nat.
 Struct.
 Mol.
 Biol.
 2007; 14: 620-9.Abstract